-- creates new rights to information that are designed to meet community expectations of more open and transparent government;
+- creates rights to information that are designed to meet community expectations of more open and transparent government;

 - encourages government agencies to proactively release government information.